dongkwan-kim/PSI/README.md

 ### GPU Setting

 There are three arguments for GPU settings (`--num-gpus-total`, `--num-gpus-to-use`, `--gpu-ids`).
-Default values are from the author's machine, so we recommend you modify these values from `SGI/args.yaml` or by the command line.
+Default values are from the author's machine, so we recommend you modify these values from `PSI/args.yaml` or by the command line.
 - `--num-gpus-total` (default 4): The total number of GPUs in your machine.
 - `--num-gpus-to-use` (default 1): The number of GPUs you want to use.
-- `--gpu-deny-list` (default: `[0]`): The ids of GPUs you want to use.
+- `--gpu-ids` (default: `[0]`): The ids of GPUs you want to use.

 ### Datasets